 A recognized holiday that falls on Saturday will be observed on the preceding Friday.
 A recognized holiday that falls on Sunday will be observed on the following Monday.

-All full time employees will receive Holiday pay upon completion of the 60-day Benefit Eligibility Period.
 Temporary and part time employees do not receive Holiday pay.

 Holidays occurring during authorized paid leave will not be charged against leave.